bnbong/FastAPI-fastkit/src/fastapi_fastkit/fastapi_project_template/README.md

 Each fastapi demo project in this folder is pasted to the user's local folder with the FastAPI-fastkit replication as the source code is.

-For those with experience in developing Django, it is easy to understand that it performs a similar operation to the `$ django-admin start project mysite` cli-operation.
+For those with experience in developing Django, it is easy to understand that it performs a similar operation to the `$ django-admin startproject <project-name>` cli-operation.

 All source codes in demo projects must consist of **`.py-tpl`**, _not_ .py.